MarlonMueller/edge-iot/README.md

 names in your DEV may be different from those listed in the tutorial.

 - For RPI, install the [Raspberry Pi OS](https://www.raspberrypi.com/software/) and flash it into the microSD card.
-Make sure you may use `sudo` command, as it is required for the first package in the following bullet point.
+Make sure you have `sudo` privileges.

 - For RPI, make sure that SPI is configured appropiately.
 Further information may be found [here](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/).

-- For RPI, install the library [pigpio](https://abyz.me.uk/rpi/pigpio/), as it will be required to interact with LoRa module, and make sure to have installed the library [curl for C++](https://raspberry-projects.com/pi/programming-in-c/networking/curl/adding-curl-to-your-project), as it will be required to connect with backend and dashboard.
+- For RPI, install the library [pigpio](https://abyz.me.uk/rpi/pigpio/), as it will be required to interact with the LoRa module, and make sure to have installed the library [curl for C++](https://raspberry-projects.com/pi/programming-in-c/networking/curl/adding-curl-to-your-project), as it will be required to connect with backend and dashboard.